 The North Dakota Department of Agriculture (NDDA) created the Industrial Hemp Research Pilot Program to research the growth, cultivation, and marketing of industrial hemp in North Dakota.
 The purpose of the pilot program is to increase the understanding of how industrial hemp fits into the current agricultural landscape, and investigate how it may contribute to the economy of North Dakota.

-The NDDA requested industrial hemp research proposals in December of 2016.
-Proposals received on or before January 31, 2017 were reviewed and considered.
+The NDDA requested industrial hemp research proposals in November and December of 2017.
+Proposals received on or before December 29, 2017 were reviewed and considered.
 North Dakota Agriculture Commissioner Doug Goehring approved all 57 of the proposals received.
 Twenty-seven interested producers will be actively participating in the 2018 Industrial Hemp Pilot Research Program.
 Only processing facilities will be allowed to participate and gain licensure after the December 29, 2017 application deadline.